EBIvariation/eva-accession/eva-accession-pipeline/README.md

 # EVA accession pipeline

-This module can be used to assign SubSNP (SS) accessions to a set of variants in a VCF file.
+This module can be used to assign SubSNP (SS) accessions to a set of variants from a VCF file.

+The program will reserve the accessions in a database (`spring.datasource` parameters), store the accessioned variants in another database (`spring.data.mongodb` parameters), and write a VCF report with the accessioned variants.

 ## Compiling

-The README in the root of the project contains basic instructions.
+As the README in the root of the project explains, a basic `mvn clean install` should work.

 ## Running

 You will need to provide several parameters to run this pipeline.
-The easiest way is to fill an `application.properties` and provide it as a CLI parameter:
+The easiest way to specify them is filling an `application.properties` and provide it as a CLI parameter:

 ```
-java -jar eva-accession-pipeline-0.3.0-SNAPSHOT-c87679a.jar --spring.config.name=application.properties`
+java -jar eva-accession-pipeline-0.3.0-SNAPSHOT-c87679a.jar --spring.config.name=application.properties
 ```
 Note: If a file named `application.properties` is present, Spring will use it automatically even without specifying it in the `spring.config.name` parameter.